NathanHinthorne/NathanHinthorne/README.md

 ## 👨🏻‍💻 About me:

 Senior student at the University of Washington with a B.S. in Computer Science and Systems and a minor in mathematics.
+My interests lie in AI/ML, full-stack development, and game development, and I'm always excited to collaborate on new ideas!

 ![Github stats](https://github-readme-stats.vercel.app/api?username=NathanHinthorne)

 ## 🥇 Main Goals

- * Finish an AI enhanced bird identification app for Android called [Birding Pal](https://github.com/NathanHinthorne/bird-identifier-app), along with a game to go with it.
+ * Complete [Birding Pal](https://github.com/NathanHinthorne/bird-identifier-app) – an AI-enhanced bird identification app for Android, designed to help bird enthusiasts identify and journal their species.
+The project will optionally sync users' bird data to an interactive game (still in progress) to make learning more engaging.

 ## 📚 Things I've Learned